-Applicants are required to disclose arrests for which trials are pending and all convictions on their applications, including convictions dismissed under Penal Code section 1203.4 or 1203.4a.
-If you have any questions concerning the disclosure of convictions or arrests, contact the Secretary of State prior to signing the application.
+Applicants are required to disclose on their applications all arrests for which trials are pending and all convictions, including convictions that have been dismissed under Penal Code section 1203.4 or 1203.4a.
+If you have any questions concerning the disclosure of convictions or arrests, contact the Secretary of State's office prior to signing the application.
 If you do not recall the specifics about your arrest(s) and/or conviction(s), you can contact the California Department of Justice at (916) 227-3849.